 I was in Delaware County that weekend, attending a funeral for Joe Kennedy’s nephew, who had died during a sledding accident.
 Joe and I were sitting at a sports bar on MacDade when I noticed a headline running across the TV.
 “1 Dead in Wildwood Beating,” it read.
-It came accompanied
+It came accompanied by a headshot.

 “Hey, I know that guy,” I said.
 It would have been more accurate to explain that I knew of him.

 There had been an incident a couple of winters prior.
 John Vollrath had punched out several screens bordering a porch outside Gerry Vessels’ house.
 Vollrath was drunk, and he had made his getaway alone.
 Gerry spent the better part of a year threatening reprisal, usually by way of intermediaries.
 Mike Delinski wanted nothing to do with the situation.
 This despite being long-time friends with both Gerry and John.